Things to Do in Wicklow: The Garden County's Hidden Treasures

 Avoca Handweavers

 While Avoca has become a national brand, their Avoca Village location remains special.
-The historic weaving mill continues to produce traditional throws and blankets using methods that date back to 1723.
+The historic weaving mill still produces traditional throws and blankets using methods dating back to 1723.
 The onsite café pioneered farm-to-table dining in Ireland long before it became trendy.

-Unlike other locations, the original Avoca store maintains a working relationship with locals who supply specific wool qualities for traditional patterns still woven on-site.
+Unlike their other locations, the original Avoca store maintains a working relationship with local shepherds who supply specific wool qualities for traditional patterns still woven on-site.

-Wicklow is called the Garden County for a good reason.
-From ancient monasteries to contemporary art installations, Wicklow offers a rich tapestry of experiences that reward those willing to explore beyond the prominent attractions.
+Wicklow's true character emerges through these varied experiences that balance natural beauty with cultural depth.
+What sets this county apart is how its dramatic landscape has shaped both its history and its present community.
+From ancient monasteries to contemporary art installations, Wicklow offers a rich tapestry of experiences that reward those willing to explore beyond the obvious attractions.